Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: HONORABLE MENTION

-WHY WE LIKE IT: This air condition has a stylish design that differs from the typical AC.
+WHY WE LIKE IT: This air conditioner has a stylish design that differs from the typical AC.
 It has a freestanding construction with wheels, allowing users to move it from room to room easily.

 The Black+Decker BP05PWA 5000 BTU air conditioner has a stylish white design that will raise the aesthetics in any room.
 This air conditioner is a great windowless model, so it doesn’t require a permanent mounting on the window.
 With built-in wheels, this air conditioner lets users move it from one room to another easily.
 It has adjustable fan speeds and temperature settings, allowing easy customization.
 However, this device is not recommended for spaces of more than 150 sq. ft. and is not suitable for large rooms.
 Yet, it makes for a great, ventless portable air conditioner.